edgedb/edgedb/docs/edgeql/lexical.rst

     unicode: <any printable unicode character not preceded by "\">
     str_escapes: <see below for details>

-The inclusion of "high ASCII" character in the :token:`q_char` in practice reflects the ability to use some of the letters with diacritics like ``ò`` or ``ü`` in the dollar-quote delimiter.
+The inclusion of "high ASCII" character in :token:`q_char` in practice reflects the ability to use some of the letters with diacritics like ``ò`` or ``ü`` in the dollar-quote delimiter.